EdizKarli/Dsa210-Proj/README.md

 # My Existential Crisis
 ## PROJECT IDEA and MOTIVATION

 In this project my aim is to analyze the frequency of my existential crises and how various factors throughout the day influence it.
 The goal is to understand whether there is a real relation between these thoughts and my regular daily routine or if they occur regardless of what I do.
 By analyzing factors such as school attendance, exam and project schedules, travel time, sleep time and quality, amount of social interaction I had in a day and checking if I was thinking about this particular project before or after having one of those thoughts, I hope to uncover patterns that could help me understand or not understand the root of these existential thoughts.
-Ultimately, the objective is to try and see if there is a connection between the thought of "Why am I doing this?" and what I am doing while thinking it.

 ##  DATASET DESCRIPTION
 - **Date** : Data entry day
-- **School Attendance**: YES or NO, will be marked by me.
+- **Having a Homework or a Project Deadline in Upcoming three days**: YES or NO, will be marked by me.
 - **Amount of Time In School**: In terms of hours, I will be using Google Maps to check how many hourse I stayed in school.
 - **Travel Time**: In terms of minutes or hours, will be using Google Maps to check it.
 - **Sleep Time**: In terms of hours, will be using a smartwatch to collect the data.
 - **Sleep Quality**: 1-10, I will be using the same smartwatch and same app to collect the data.
 - **Social Interaction**: In terms of numbers, it will start with 0 and with every non-family member who I talk more than 3 minutes I will add one to it.
 - **Did I Think About It**: YES or NO, checking if I thought about this project that day. (excluding data entry times etc.)
-- **Existential Crises**: From 0 to infinity, will be marked by me.
+- **Existential Crises**: 0 = No thoughts, 1 = Brief passing thought, 2-4 = Mild/moderate crisis (minutes of reflection), 5+ = Severe (interferes with daily tasks, strong emotional impact)

 # DATA COLLECTION
 - Data will be collected for 30 days.
 (14th March to 13th April)